pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>
 ### Live CSS
-**Issue**: This module requires write access to modify theme CSS files which are part of the site Git repo and, therefore, cannot be written to on the test and live environments.
+**Issue**: This module requires write access to the site's codebase for editing CSS files, which is not granted on Test and Live environments by design.
 <hr>
 ### Media: Browser Plus
 **Issue**:  This module requires the use of the `/tmp` directory.
 See [Using the tmp Directory](/docs/unsupported-modules-plugins/#using-the-tmp-directory) section below.